 You can download demos of both Room Sizer and Room Optimizer from RPG's web site.
 RPG Europe (www.rpg-europe.co.uk) told me that they are happy to sell both of the utilities on a single CD-ROM for just £60 plus VAT and delivery, which seems very reasonable to me.

 While prediction software is extremely useful, when it comes to the crunch there's nothing better than actually measuring the acoustic response of your room — and, contrary to what many people think, it's not terribly difficult.
-Essentially all you need are your loudspeakers, an audio interface, a suitable microphone/preamp and suitable software, connected as shown in the diagram opposite.
+Essentially all you need are your loudspeakers, an audio interface, a suitable microphone (see box below)/preamp and suitable software, connected as shown in the diagrams.

 Doug Plumb's $150 ETF (Energy Time Frequency) utility, which you can find at www.etfacoustic.com, has been extremely popular with PC users over the last few years, because it lets you see your acoustic problems and how they benefit from bass trapping, diffusion, and other treatment, using almost any PC soundcard with a stereo line input and output.
 When you're running ETF, the left output is always connected to the left input, both to synchronise the test signals and to correct for any tone-control or other frequency-response anomalies in the audio interface, while the right output goes to your loudspeakers and the right input is connected to the test microphone/preamp.